 In Hollywood, power is measured by your ability to get a movie made.
 Most people don’t have the power to make movies.
 In fact, most people only have the power to say “NO!”
 And if you’re a filmmaker working to make your first feature, you’ve probably heard this word.

 “NO, we don’t accept unsolicited submissions.
-No, we don’t work with first time filmmakers.
+And we don’t work with first time filmmakers.
 No!
 We don’t think there is upside to helping you make your first feature.
 No, we will not fund your movie.
 Go back to Idaho.”

 Stop Asking Permission And Make Your First Feature

 You know what?
 I hate asking permission to make movies.
 Asking permission makes me feel like a little kid.
 I also hate getting rejected, especially if the person rejecting me is some mid-level executive with an impressive title but no movie credits.

 There was a time when rejection from these people caused headaches and sleepless nights.
 But this changed when I worked alongside an independent producer in New York.
 There I discovered a secret that has forever changed my life.
 And if you never read anything else, here is the secret: